 The McDonnell Academy accepts applications beginning October through January of the forthcoming academic year.

-To be eligible to apply to the McDonnell Academy as a U.S. Scholar, an individual must be a U.S. citizen and is expected to have spent most of his or her life and earned previous degrees in the United States.
+To be eligible to apply to the McDonnell Academy as a U.S. Scholar, an individual must be a U.S. citizen and is expected to have spent most of their life and earned previous degrees in the United States.

 In addition to applying to the Academy, applicants must also apply to one of a select group of full-time doctoral or master’s degree programs.
 Application to the McDonnell Academy is separate from and in addition to, an application to a doctoral or master’s degree program at Washington University in St. Louis.